matthew-davis/bliss-keyboard/README.md

 ### Tasks

-NOVEMBER

 * Search
-  * Write function to search definitions for matches (using the selected language)
-  * Write characters to search output with their definition
+  * Visually separate words and characters in search output and sort css
+  * Clicking on a search output word writes the word to the message
   * Clicking on a search output character opens the character diacritic menu
-  * Clicking on a search output word writes the word to the message

-DECEMBER

 * Look at the kerning of characters
 * Create a npm library
 * Support the highest level of web accessibility WCAG 2.0 AAA